EmilyyDale/digital-writing-folio/Exercises.md

 I was going through some old pieces I've written which revolved around the concept of the Hero's Journey.
 That traditional story flow of the characters starting out, maybe seeking adventure and not happy where they are so they set off for something differnt - to discover change.

 I thought this idea would be easier to play out in a twine - interactive piece.
-I like the idea of adnenture, catastrophy and an element of the fantastic unknown.
+I like the idea of adventure, catastrophy and an element of the fantastical unknown.

 I'm thinking of choosing to use twine as my platform as, well, firstly it's seems to be the easiest platform to use (haha - my coding skills are so very limited) and I'm thinking it will be the best platform to portray the concept of my proposed piece in an intersting way.